 Tartu, June 25 to June 29, 2019

 Religions are works in progress.
 New ideas, doctrines and practices have appeared time and again and often spread across cultural and confessional boundaries.
-Some of the changes have been intentional, introduced by powerful individuals and institutions, some more spontaneous, and have emerged as vernacular reactions to the innovations that have been imposed from ‘above’.
+Some of the changes have been intentional, introduced by powerful individuals and institutions, others have emerged more spontaneously as vernacular reactions to innovations imposed from ‘above’.
 Some elements in religions have persisted for centuries, some have disappeared and some reappeared in completely new forms or acquired new meanings.
 Similar processes can be observed around us in contemporary societies as well.

 Yet, oftentimes scholars of religion have struggled with studying such constantly changing and transforming phenomena.
-This makes us ask, how many disruptions or interruptions can a tradition adapt or even embrace, while still maintaining its identity.
+This leads us to ask how many disruptions or interruptions can a tradition adapt or even embrace, while still maintaining its identity.
 At the same time studying change (or the lack thereof) arises several conceptual and methodological problems.
 First of all, how does one conceptualize change without implying a static research object?
 This is also a problem of evaluation and rhetorical power – who has the authority to claim that something is extinct or that a new tradition has been established?
 What is the scholar’s responsibility for the field of studies?
-To what extent and when does he have to take into account the insiders’ views in reflecting upon religious traditions or drawing boundaries between them?
+When and to what extent do scholars have to take into account the views of insiders in reflecting upon religious traditions or in drawing boundaries between them?

 Aside from ‘conventional’ religion and religiosity, considering various ‘spiritualities’ and the rise of the numbers of people with no clear religious affiliation, how does one study a phenomenon which has lost its visibility or moved into the private sphere?
 Or how does one make sense of the continuities and disruptions in a world where more and more people simultaneously participate in several traditions, either religious or secular?